(Click on the above Header to go to blog posts)

-The mirror that reflects how much we respect ourselves, our bodies, all living creatures, and our planet.
+It is also a mirror that reflects how much I respect myself, my body, all living creatures, and our planet.

 How is it that two people can cook something using the exact same recipe yet it can taste very different?